 Colleen Shannon graduated cum laude from the University of Texas at Austin with a B.A. in Archaeology and more recently earned her Master’s in Real Estate Development from the University of Southern California.

 Colleen Shannon grew up in West Texas where the skies are as limitless as the tales told by its many colorful residents.
 Surrounded by oil men, lawyers and drillers in a community that has produced two presidents and many national leaders and businessmen, Colleen grew up reading and writing stories of every kind.
 After college when she married and was expecting her first child, she used a scrap computer to write her first romance.
 She sold it herself in less than a year, and at the age of 26 began a new career and never looked back.
 The strength of her first book led to her nomination by Romantic Times as Best New Historical Author.
 She went on to win and/or be nominated for numerous other awards, including a Kiss Award for all three heroes of her Fairy Tale trilogy written for Dorchester Books.
-Her fifteen single title releases have appeared on numerous bestseller lists.
+Her eighteen single title releases have appeared on numerous bestseller lists.
 She has well over a million books in print.
 Colleen’s latest interests include mainstream thrillers and screenplays.
 However, she truly enjoys exploring the myriad possibilities between men and women, and she expects to celebrate her love of romance and action with many more novels.

 Her newest releases are contemporary romantic suspense from Kensington, a series about modern Texas Rangers.
 Colleen’s direct ancestor, a Texas Ranger, was one of the first people buried in Brown County cemetery, Texas.
 Another one of her ancestors was a signatory to the Texas Declaration of Independence.